Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP11_Final_Project.md

 <p align="center"><img src="15.jpg" height="250" ></p>

-Figure.
-Prior knowledge of  nucleotide count being used in order to create a usable dataset, and predict frequencies using pseudocounts
+Figure: Prior knowledge of  nucleotide count being used in order to create a usable dataset, and predict frequencies using pseudocounts

 ## Future of Machine Learning in Bioinformatics